org-cyber/Avo/README.md

 - **📱 Responsive Design**: Works on desktop and mobile devices
 - **🔍 File Discovery**: Easy file retrieval by ID or from authorized files list
 - **📊 Access Logging**: Blockchain-based access tracking
+- **💾 Secure Downloads**: Decrypt and download files with original filenames and extensions preserved

 ## 🚀 Quick Start